-Regulators and shippers complain about UP’s shipping limits
+Union Pacific railroad shipping limits generate complaints

 It’s accepted practice for railroads to temporarily place limits on shipments in extreme conditions when something outside their control, like a flood or bridge fire, hurts their ability to haul freight.
 Business groups, however, say they believe deep cuts in UP’s workforce are a major reason the Omaha, Nebraska-based railroad is having so much trouble meeting customer expectations.

-Oberman said there seems to be a direct correlation between the sharp drop in UP employees since 2018, as it overhauled its operations, and the increased use of embargoes.
-The number of train crews UP employed went from roughly 18,000 in 2018 to about 13,000 today and that includes all the hiring the railroad has done since the economy started to rebound from the pandemic.
+Oberman said there seems to be a direct correlation between the sharp drop in Union Pacific employees since 2018, as it overhauled its operations, and the increased use of embargoes.
+The number of train crews the railroad employed went from roughly 18,000 in 2018 to about 13,000 today and that includes all the hiring the railroad has done since the economy started to rebound from the pandemic.

 Greg Twist with grain processor Ag Processing Inc. compared the situation to going shopping at a grocery store and finding that the store refuses to hire more than one clerk, and then the store’s manager tells him he must come back at a certain time of day if he wants service.
-And unlike with groceries, his company generally can’t shop around to ship its goods because UP is the only railroad that serves several of its plants.
+And unlike with groceries, his company generally can’t shop around to ship its goods because Union Pacific is the only railroad that serves several of its plants.

 Twist said Ag Processing should have “the freedom to decide how we operate our facilities” without having the railroad dictate how much they can produce with its shipping limits.